 If your wedding plans have changed and you already sent out invitations, reception-only invites should be sent out to everyone who received one before.
 Doing so will clarify your new plans with your entire guestlist.
 Plus, having a formal invite will help make the event feel special and important, despite the hurdles it may have taken to get there.

-If you’re having a ceremony the same day as your reception, however, these invitations should be sent to those who are only invited to the reception.
+If you’re having a ceremony the same day as your reception, make sure these invitations are only sent to those who are invited to the reception.
 Think friends, friends of family members, coworkers, and the like.

-When sending out paper suites, consider printing two separate cards: A reception-only main card and an insert with ceremony details.
+When sending out paper suites, consider printing two separate cards: the main reception card and a ceremony card with all the wedding details.
 Guests invited to both should receive both cards, while reception-only guests receive only the main card.
 Include instructions on how to RSVP in both.
 This way you get the right information to the right people without confusion and potentially offending anyone.

 Before dropping your envelopes in the mail, there are a few pieces of etiquette you should consider.
-This differs slightly from full invitation etiquette, so take note!
+This differs slightly from wedding reception invitation etiquette, so take note!

 Refer to in the case of a destination wedding, elopement, or civil ceremony followed by a reception at a later date.
 What’s key here is letting the guest know you’ve already been married.
 For example, don’t invite them to witness your marriage.
 Instead, invite them to a reception in celebration of your wedding.
 However much or little information you want to include in this regard is up to you.